Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 ### Data Preprocessing and Augmentation

 1.  **Standardization**: Images are resized to 48x48 pixels and denoised to improve quality.
 The initial conversion of images to grayscale numerical data is available in the `raw_data_to_csv` folder.
 2.  **Data Augmentation**: To address class imbalance, minority classes are augmented using transformation techniques such as rotation, flipping, and zooming.
-Some majority classes are downsampled.
 The resulting balanced dataset is found in the `train_balanced` folder.

 ### Feature Extraction Techniques

 We explore multiple feature extraction techniques.
 Implementations and specific models related to MediaPipe, Gabor Filter, and Eigenface methods can be found in their respective folders: `MediaPipe`, `Gabor Filter`, and `eigenface`.

 1.  **Histogram of Oriented Gradients (HOG):**
-    * Extracts gradient-based features to emphasize edges and textures.
+    * HOG captures the shape of an object by describing its local intensity gradients and edge directions
     * **Parameters:**
         * Cell size: 4-16
         * Block size: 2-4